 - The price for each additional $100 of insurance, valued between $300 and $5,000, is $4.60 plus $0.90 for each $100 or fraction thereof

 If you opt for USPS services such as Express Mail, you can enjoy freely the first $100 of coverage.
-When you purchase additional insurance, the prices will include:
+When you purchase additional insurance, the USPS insurance rates will include the following:

 - First $100 of value